likhithravula/webapp/README.md

 ### `npm test`

-Run all tests in non-interactive mode.
+Runs all tests in non-interactive mode.
 A server is started as part of the integration tests, so it's not required that the development server is running when this is invoked.

 ### `npm run test-unit`

-Run unit tests in interactive mode.
+Runs unit tests in interactive mode.
 Unit tests do not require npm start to be running.

 ### `npx cypress open`

-Open cypress tool to run integration tests in interactive mode.
+Opens cypress tool to run integration tests in interactive mode.
 Another terminal, or a background process, should be left running with npm start, so tests can run against it.